It’s not quite Bangkok. But the gay scene of Chiang Mai is definitely no Vatican City…

 Anything that calls itself “straight-friendly” has won us over.
 Ram is the most popular bar in the main gay area of Chiang Mai, with delicious drinks, great drag shows, fun dance music, and super cute staff.
 The famous Cabaret Nights became so highly attended that they started putting on a show every night of the week.
 Yet it still manages to draw in tons of tourists and locals, both gay and straight, all vying for the prime viewing spot.
 Expect to see giant feathers, tons of glitter, and disco lights.
 We recommend getting here early as the place tends to get filled up pretty fast!

-Open: Ram Bar is open daily from 6pm until 1am
+Open: Ram Bar is open every evening until around 1am.

 This gay bar is a blink and you’ll miss it kind of place.
 It’s tucked away in the far corner of the Night Bazaar area.
 It’s a street bar, so it’s mostly outdoor seating only.
 The best time to go would be if there was a particularly nice evening during your trip, as you can sit outside and take in the evening scenery.
 The staff are very friendly and know how to make good cocktails.
 We’d recommend only stopping by here as a place to warm up before moving on elsewhere though.